HaraldJoerg/cperl-mode/README.md

 # cperl-mode
 Bring new language features and popular DSLs into cperl-mode

 cperl-mode, created by Bob Olson and then enhanced and made popular by Ilya Zakharevich in the previous century, is the most popular major mode for editing Perl code with [Gnu Emacs](https://www.gnu.org/software/emacs/).
-A version of cperl-mode is included with Emacs.
-However, recent and upcoming enhancements of Perl are not (yet) included.
+The version of cperl-mode which is included with Emacs gets regular updates to keep track of new Perl syntax: The upcoming version (Emacs 30) supports Perl versions up to 5.40, so in particular the "class" feature.
+The "hot" version [cperl-mode.el from the master branch](https://git.savannah.gnu.org/cgit/emacs.git/plain/lisp/progmodes/cperl-mode.el) works with Emacs 27 or newer.

 The starting point for this repository is cperl-mode.el from the Gnu [Git repository](https://savannah.gnu.org/git/?group=emacs) as of 2020-06-04, which includes [Jonathan Rockway's additions](https://github.com/jrockway/cperl-mode).